-In this article, we’re going to explore ways to save with a low-cost cremation and other things you need to know before you spend any money.
+In this article, we’ll explore ways to save with a low-cost cremation and other things you need to know before spending any money.

-The reason is because you skip many of the costly features of a traditional funeral, like transporting the body from the funeral home or chapel to the cemetery and embalming, cosmetology and hairdressing, you save quite a bit of money.
+The reason cremation is so cheap is that you skip many of the costly features of a traditional funeral, like transporting the body from the funeral home or chapel to the cemetery and embalming, cosmetology and hairdressing.
+The result is that you save quite a bit of money.

 2. What Is Direct Cremation?